ibizaman/skarabox/README.md

 ## Usage in Brief

 1. Initialize repo either from scratch or in an existing repo.
-2. Start beacon either in a VM for testing or install on an on-premise host or even on a cloud instance.
+2. Either test with the VM beacon or start the beacon on an on-premise host or directly target a cloud instance.
 3. Install on target host.

-Afterwards, commands are provided for common operations:
+Afterwards, commands are provided for common operations.
+Assuming the host is called `myskarabox`:

 ```bash
 # Decrypt root partition: